Gibsongipo6896/Email_Sender_Version_2/README.md

-Mail Zenga formaly as Email_sender
+Email Zenga formaly as Email_sender
 A high-performance bulk email sender built for efficiency and professional outreach.

 Features